mtvjr/OpenComputer-Programs/README.md

 ## My Programs

-- Tree: Prints a recursive directory and file tree from the current working directory
+- tree: Prints a recursive directory and file tree from the current working directory
+- wc: Counts the number of lines, words, and bytes in a given file or standard input